 No. of Seasons: 5 || No. of Episodes: 62

-BB’s reputation aside, my biggest problem with the show is related to most fans’ ubiquitous complaints about Anna Gunn’s female lead, Skyler White; she is perhaps written as unsympathetic or unlikable by design, given how she’s Bryan Cranston’s principle foil to becoming a full-time drug lord during the show’s first three seasons.
+BB’s reputation aside, my biggest problem with the show is related to most fans’ ubiquitous complaints about Anna Gunn’s female lead, Skyler White; she is perhaps written as unsympathetic or unlikable by design, given how she’s Bryan Cranston’s principal foil to becoming a full-time drug lord during the show’s first three seasons.
 My complaints stretch beyond Gunn’s realistic yet annoying portrayal of a generic housewife, however, and have to do with my conclusion that Cranston’s lead, Walter White, should’ve jettisoned his entire immediate family — including R. J. Mitte as his son, Walter White, Jr. — to streamline his protagonist’s development (i.e. “breaking bad”) and better focus the show’s primary crime drama plot.
 Put in simplest terms, I never found Cranston’s chemistry with Mitte or Gunn interesting, nor much cared for the fate of their supporting characters.
 The morality play behind Cranston’s transformation from a weak, bitter man into an extraordinary, yet evil one, is not subtle, and did not require dozens of episodes’ worth of juxtaposition with his oh so innocent, family lifestyle.
 No viewer could ever confuse Cranston’s selfish descent into criminal violence as “providing for his family,” and yet creator Vince Gilligan milked that surface-level theme for nearly the entire show.
-I understand Cranston starting the series with a wife, child, and ordinary responsibilities, but keeping Gunn and Mitte around for five fucking seasons was the show’s biggest mistake.

 Despite all that, BB’s entertainment value is considerable even when its main characters are wasting valuable screentime justifying their tardiness to family obligations.
 Its depiction of an educated yet otherwise ordinary man clashing with the criminal underworld, forsaking his unfulfilling lower middle-class lifestyle following a sudden terminal cancer diagnosis, is fascinating.
 Cranston’s portrayal of Walter White is one modern television’s greatest performances, and his character development may be modern popular culture’s most ambitious.
 His descent into evil is convincing at every turn, nuanced yet jarring when the story needs its protagonist’s actions to be.
 Cranston achieves the most satisfying of crime drama arcs — evading the law, defeating his criminal competitors, leaving financial security for his family whether they want it or not, going out with a bang on his terms, achieving infamy through his criminal alter ego — all without unnecessary moral preaching or glorification of organized crime.
 BB’s unapologetic depiction of an ordinary man sacrificing morality, familial responsibility, and lawfulness for power at any cost is, in a strange way, refreshing for its lack of outright machismo or stereotypical masculine swagger.
 Cranston’s Walter White becomes the baddest bad guy of them all without ever outgrowing his tighty-whities from the series’ pilot, making his evil transformation that much more believable.